CIDARLAB/clotho3crud/README.md

 Part part = new Part("Demo Part", "This is a demo part.", demoSeq, demoPerson);
 part.setFormat(new FreeForm());

-// Save the created Schema
+// Save the created Schema to the database p.save(part);
-p.save(part);

 // Get Schemas from the database
 Part retrievedPartById = (Part) p.get(part.getId());

+// Delete Schema from the database p.delete(part.getId());
 ```

 Documentation